Dual Degree: Online BSHS and MSHS in Clinical Research Administration Program Overview

 Who is the Ideal Student for This Program?

 This program is designed for anyone interested in joining the thriving clinical trials industry or a seasoned professional who wants to move up the career ladder.
 If you're interested in helping advance understanding of new medications, products, and therapeutic treatments, this program could be for you.
 To succeed, you should be self-disciplined, self-directed and ready to collaborate with faculty and diverse, fellow learners in online formats.
+Students complete 60 credits for the BSHS program and 9 of the 60 credits will apply to the MSHS program as electives.
+These 9 credits are charged at undergraduate tuition rate and allow students to complete approximately 25% of MSHS program while earning the BSHS.

 Clinical Research Administration Career Outlook